gremo/symfony-sail/docs/configuration.md

 In a **non-production environment**:

-- If `DATABASE_URL` is empty, root password will be empty and database name will default to "db_name"
+- If `DATABASE_URL` is empty, root password will be empty and database name will default to "app"
 - If `DATABASE_URL` specifies a non-root user and none of the `DATABASE_ROOT_*` variables are applicable, root password will be empty

 In a **production environment**: